RichardsonOliveira/Chat-App/README.md

 All changes made to this code were mande using separate Dockerfiles for each of the modules, and built with a Docker-compose.yml file.

 # NOTE:
-As this a development application, and its purpose is for testing environments, it works only on localhost, each container is ponted to work on a local environment via .env file, also included.
+As this a test application, and its purpose is for testing environment and practice, it works only on localhost, each container is ponted to work on a local environment via .env file, also included.